 - $187,500 6/24/2010

 Jimi Hendrix bought this sunburst Fender Stratocaster from Manny’s Musical Instruments in New York on July 14th, 1970, while recording in his new Electric Lady Studios.
-He was working on a new album, later released posthumously, The Cry of Love.
-Hendrix died two months after buying the guitar.
+He was working on a new album, later released posthumously: The Cry of Love.
+Hendrix died only 2 months after buying the guitar.
 The instrument had been restrung as a lefty and was used by Hendrix at the opening party for Electric Lady Studios in August, 1970.

 1969-70 Gibson Les Paul Recording Model Prototype